-Abuse can take many forms and occurs when a person is being mistreated, exploited or neglected.
-It’s important to recognize that abuse of another is, among many things, foremost about power and control.
-Forms of abuse may include physical, emotional/psychological, sexual and financial control and can happen to anyone.
-Abusers often have the ability to manipulate or isolate the person they are mistreating while survivors of abuse may not be believed by those they reach out to.
+Abuse can take many forms.
+Generally, abuse is behavior used by a person to gain or maintain control over another; it includes physical, emotional, psychological, sexual, and financial harm to another person.
+It’s important to recognize that abuse of another is, among many things, foremost about power and control and can happen to anyone.
+Abusers often have the ability to manipulate or isolate the person they are mistreating and that survivors of abuse may not be believed if they disclose the abuse.

-We are so very sorry to learn that you are a victim of abuse and are grateful that you’ve reached out to us for guidance.
+We are so very sorry that you or a loved one are experiencing abuse and are grateful that you’ve reached out to us for resources.
 It is important to know that we believe you and that your safety is of utmost importance.
 If you or a loved one is in immediate danger, please call 911.

-We have provided a number of resources below that can be of great assistance in helping you to determine the best path for you to begin healing.
+We have provided a number of resources below that may help you to determine the best path for you to access help and begin healing.

 - The Domestic Shelters is the largest online directory of domestic violence programs and shelters in the U.S. and Canada, and a leading source of helpful tools and information for people experiencing domestic violence.

 - 1in6 offers a 24/7 online helpline, online support groups, trauma-informed trainings and webinars, resources and support for men and boys experiencing sexual abuse or assault.